coffee2code/preserve-code-formatting/readme.txt

     * Translate "Donate" in footer message
 * Change: Default `WP_TESTS_DIR` to `/tmp/wordpress-tests-lib` rather than erroring out if not defined via environment variable
 * Change: Enable more error output for unit tests
+* Change: Note compatibility through WP 4.9+
+* Change: Drop compatibility with versions of WP older than 4.7
 * Change: Update copyright date (2018)

 = 3.7 (2016-03-29) =